 How to Avoid Bad Gas

-1. Don’t Leave Fuel Sit in Tank
+1. Don’t Leave Fuel Sitting in The Tank

 If you don’t drive your vehicle a lot, you need to consider the gas that’s in the tank.
 Just as you would take steps to protect the car battery, you must also think about the fuel.